Ilkeston Corporation Tramways

 Ilkeston Corporation Tramways staff 1903

-A blow-up of the above photo showing a conductor (top) and two motormen.
+An enlargement of the above photograh showing a conductor (top) and two motormen.
 The kepi-style caps carry script-lettering grade badges and an oval badge of unknown pattern; the 'I C T' collar initials are easily made out.

 Ilkeston Corporation Tramways conductor

-Another blow-up of the staff photo above, this time showing two conductors (back) and two motormen.
-The subject in the middle is one of the few depicted who is not wearing a greatcoat, thus revealing his 'lancer-style' tunic.
+Another blow-up of the staff photo above, this time showing three conductors and a motorman.
+The subject in the middle is one of the few depicted who is not wearing a greatcoat, thus revealing his lancer-style tunic.
 The employee numbers on the bearers' left-hand collars (of both tunics and greatcoats) are also easily made out.

 Ilkeston Corporation Tramways cap badges

-General pattern script-lettering cap badges — Motorman and Conductor — brass, of the type used by Ilkeston Corporation Tramways, though it is currently unclear what material Ilkeston used (i.e., brass or nickel).
+General pattern script-lettering cap badges — 'Motorman' and 'Conductor' — brass, of the type used by Ilkeston Corporation Tramways, though it is currently unclear what material was used (i.e., brass or nickel).
 Author's Collection.

 Ilkeston Corporation Tramways Tram No 4 at Cotmanhay